gabrielblain/PowerSDI/README.md

 ```

 ## Function Accuracy()

 Verifies how well NASA-POWER data actually represent real-world/observed data.

 ## Usage

 ```r
 Accuracy(obs_est, conf.int = "Yes", sig.level = 0.95)
 ```

 ## Arguments

-obs_est: A 2-column matrix.
+* obs_est: A 2-column matrix.
 The reference or observed and the estimated or predicted data.
 See ObsEst as example.
-conf.int: A character variable ("Yes" or "No") defining if the function must calculate confidence intervals.
+* conf.int: A character variable ("Yes" or "No") defining if the function must calculate confidence intervals.
 Default is "Yes".
-sig.level: A numeric variable (between 0.90 and 0.95) defining the significance level for parameter the confidence intervals.
+* sig.level: A numeric variable (between 0.90 and 0.95) defining the significance level for parameter the confidence intervals.
 Default is 0.95.

 ## Value

-Absolute mean error (AME), Square root of the mean squared error (RMSE), Willmott's indices of agreement: original (dorig), Modified (dmod) and refined (dref), Pearson determination coefficient (R2).
-If conf.int="Yes", confidence intervals are calculated.
+* Absolute mean error (AME), Square root of the mean squared error (RMSE), Willmott's indices of agreement: original (dorig), Modified (dmod) and refined (dref), Pearson determination coefficient (R2).
+If `conf.int="Yes"`, confidence intervals are calculated.

 ## Examples

 ```r
 data("ObsEst")
 Accuracy(obs_est = ObsEst, conf.int = "Yes", sig.level = 0.95)
 ```

 ## Function OperatSDI()

 Generates routine operational NASA-SPI and NASA-SPEI estimates in several regions and at distinct time scales.

 ## Usage

 ```r
 OperatSDI(
   lon,